Help make the best choice when selecting a new tap

 With low pressure water systems, it’s important to work out the water pressure to help you buy the correct shower or taps that can work effectively with the pressure you have.
 The water pressure is measured in bar, and the products designed for this pressure will be labelled accordingly.

-To calculate the pressure, you can either ask a plumber to take a look, and they will use a pressure gauge tool, which you can also buy and use yourself.
-Or you can get a rough guide by measuring the drop between the tank and tap / shower, and we’ll show you how to do this below.
+To calculate the pressure, you can either ask a plumber to take a look, and they’ll use a pressure gauge tool, which you can also buy and use yourself.
+Or you can get a rough guide by measuring the drop between the tank and tap.

-Start by measuring the height between the bottom of your open or vented water tank and the outlet of your tap or shower.
-You might find that this means measuring from your tap/shower to your ceiling, and then from the floor of your loft to the bottom of the tank.
+Start by measuring the height between the bottom of your open or vented water tank and the outlet of your tap.
+You might find that this means measuring from your tap to your ceiling, and then from the floor of your loft to the bottom of the tank.
 If there are floors in between, measure the height from floor to ceiling and add this all together.
 Don’t forget to allow for the depth of each floor too.
 Try to measure as accurately as possible, to the nearest metre.

 |1 metre||0.1 bar = Low pressure|